CDAT/cdms/docs/source/manual/cdms_2.rst

    :widths:  20, 20, 80

    "``Transient-Variable``", "``fileobj(varname, selector)``", "Calling a ``CdmsFile``" ,, "object as a function reads the region of data specified by the ``selector``.
 The result is a transient variable, unless ``raw = 1`` is specified.
-See 'Selectors' on page 103."
+See 'Selectors'."
    ,, " **Example:** The following reads data for variable 'prc', year 1980:"
    ,, " * >>> f = cdms.open('test.nc')"
    ,, " * >>> x = f('prc', time=('1980-1','1981-1'))"